nagasudhirpulla/taming_python/blog/skills/sftp_setup.md

 * Change the startup type to Automatic from Manual and start both the `sshd` and `sshd-agent` services.
 Since we have set the startup type as automatic, both the services will start automatically upon system startup.
 TODO windows background services image
 * Create the appropriate firewall policy to expose the sftp port 22 to local or remote systems if required
+* Now SFTP server accepts connections using username and password authentication